lilyosah/tech-knowledgebase/Rails Views.md

 | ----- | ---------- | ------ | ----------------- |
 | Lower | #❓         | Singular | `show.html.erb` |

-## Partials?
-- Blocks exist in views and render more of the page?

 ## Linking Views
 Use [[Rails Routing#URI Helpers]]